What Is More Important: Your GPA or SAT Scores?

 SAT scores are standardized

 GPA is determined by individual high schools, but SAT scores compare you equally across the nation.
 With no standard metric to go by for GPA, grades are relative in value.
 An A in one high school geometry class in Chicago could be a B+ in a corresponding Manhattan-based class.
 Curriculums, instructors, and districts are not equal across the board in secondary education.
-(Not to mention, some schools inflate grades in order to raise the overall class GPA in order to appear more competitive and attract higher-quality students.)
+(Not to mention, some schools inflate grades in order to raise the overall class GPA so they appear more competitive and attract higher-quality students.)

 The SAT aptitude reputation